 15. During the end of 1997 and the beginning of 1998, I was involved in the negotiations with the Universities regarding a potential agreement between Enron and the Universities.
 I was responsible for the financial implications of the deal, i.e. to determine the risk\reward.
 In that regard, I provided financial input to Tom Riley and Lee Jestings, who did most of the face-to-face communications with the Universities.
 My staff and I performed numerous calculations regarding the potential profitability and potential risk of such an agreement.

 16. Ultimately, under the agreement that we reached with the Universities Enron guaranteed the Universities a 5% discount from the Frozen Bundled Rate that the Utilities charged.
-As you might imagine, it was critical from Enron's point of view that it have total discretion in determining the source\price etc. of the electricity.
+As you might imagine, it was critical from Enron's point of view that it have total discretion in determining the sourceand cost of the electricity to serve the Universities.
 Because we are a trading company, it would be unreasonable for anyone entering into a contract with Enron not to believe that Enron would require that it have this sort of discretion.
 Otherwise, it would increase Enron's risk.
 It is my understanding that this concept was discussed repeatedly with the Universities during negotiations.

 17. The Enron negotiating team determined that in order for Enron to commit to the 5% discount, Enron would need to include in the agreement a provision that would enable it to return any or all of the University accounts to default utility service at any time during the four year term of the Agreement.
 This ability was one of two ways in which Enron believed it could make money on the deal.
 Section 2.1.5 of the Agreement so provides.
 It states: